brunosantanati/camel-with-spring-boot/README.md

 After running the container you should access: http://0.0.0.0:8161/ and click "Manage ActiveMQ broker".
 Use admin for both user and pass.

+Start Kafka
+docker-compose up
+This command should be run in the folder where you have the docker-compose.yaml file.

+Solve 'java.net.UnknownHostException: bc3cf810fa4e'
+In the video we are told to edit the file: sudo vi /private/etc/hosts but in my case, I needed to edit this one: sudo vi /etc/hosts
+I just added this line to get the Kafka consumer application to work:
+127.0.1.1       bc3cf810fa4e
 ```